yanbinc2/ME_alg/README.md

 #==========================================================
 #### ME Algorithm, 2023
-#### Yan-Bin Chen (陳彥賓)  yanbin@stat.sinica.edu.tw; Chen-Hsiang Yeang   chyeang@stat.sinica.edu.tw
+#### Yan-Bin Chen (陳彥賓)  yanbin@stat.sinica.edu.tw; Chen-Hsiang Yeang (楊振翔)   chyeang@stat.sinica.edu.tw
 #### Institute of Statistical Science, Academia Sinica, Taipei, Taiwan.
 August, 2023
 #==========================================================
 #
 (a) File description:
-1. "generate_seedregions_package.m".
-This is the code to generate the seed regions.
+1. "phase2_generate_seedregions_package.m"

+    Function: generate seed regions from the input data.

+    Inputs: embeded data, region labels, several free parameters.

+    Outputs: indices of seed regions and the valid image labels in all regions.

-2. "phase3.ipynb"
+2. "phase3_three_predicted_results.ipynb"

-   Function: This code generates three predicted results in MATLAB format for the evaluation of four scores.
+   Function: generate three CNN predicted results, "orginal", "combinational" and "removal" in MATLAB format for the evaluation of four scores.

-   Input: Following files specified by the path are the input data.
+   Inputs: following files specified by the path are the input data.
 The files presented here are provided as examples for instructional guidance.
 Users can input their own data based on their specific applications.

        PATH1='./Data/NCT_VGG16_K200_seedinds_version2_valid.txt'  -->  This is the seed regions given by the phase 2.